textbrowser/biblioteq/README.md

-BiblioteQ, or, open source library software.
+BiblioteQ is free and open software.